tabarra/txAdmin/scripts/readme.md

+> NOTE: saving this file only for the idea but the extension system changed 100% since the integration

 ### Note for when extensions is a thing:
 For comms, make the module register a function in `globals.intercomBus`?
 Then send it like:
 ```javascript